 Child abuse occurs when parents or caregivers use physical violence on their children, sexually or emotionally abuse them, or neglect them.

 Almost half of New Zealand’s abused children are under five years old, and more girls are abused than boys.
-In 2007/8 there were 90,000 cases of child abuse notified (reported by anyone to authorities), and a fifth of these led to confirmed cases of abuse, mostly emotional abuse and neglect cases.
+In 2014/15 there were 150,000 cases of child abuse notified (reported by anyone to authorities), and 11% of these led to confirmed cases of abuse, mostly emotional abuse and neglect cases.

 Between 1991 and 2000, 91 children died of abuse, most from physical violence.
 Many victims became widely known, for example Nia Glassie, who died following repeated abuse in 2007.